halop/switch-lan-play-raspi/README.md

     flask run --host <ip of raspberry>

-It'll run on port 5000, so <ip of raspberry>:5000 in your web browser.
+It'll run on port 5000, so ip of raspberry:5000 in your web browser.

 ## Thanks to